 What are my responsibilities if I am approved to receive an industrial hemp registration or permit?

 Persons receiving a Producer Registration or Agricultural Hemp Propagule and Seed Permit must follow the requirements as outlined by the Missouri Department of Agriculture, and Sections 195.010 through 195.773 RSMo.
-This includes payment of fees, cooperation with onsite inspections, destruction of hemp found growing in unregistered sites, and destruction of hemp testing greater than 0.3% delta-9 THC on a dry weight basis.
+This includes payment of fees, cooperation with onsite inspections.
 Persons must also comply with all applicable federal and state laws and regulations, including submitting certificates of analysis for all samples used to determine compliance to the department and in a manner to be outlined by the department.